 How to use networking to your advantage in the tech world

-ATTENDEES MOVE TO TECH UP EXHIBIT & NETWORKING AREA
+ATTENDEES MOVE TO TECH UP EXHIBIT & NETWORKING RECEPTION AREA

 An opportunity to demo a variety of new tech products and services, hands-on.
 Products in Robotics, Virtual Reality, Artificial Intelligence, New Innovations, Coding Resources, Engagement Platforms, and more.